 In addition to taking suggestions from stores, the company will use analytics to systematize best scheduling practices by examining the best operating 10% of stores.
 These localized processes are then tested on a statistically significant group of 100 stores.
 An internal analytics team will assess the impact of the changes to the company’s financials, as well as impacts to store sales and the customer experience.
 At the end of the 90 day testing period the new process will either be rolled out to multiple stores, tweaked and re-tested, or simply abandoned .

-As an aside, it’s worth noting that the creation of Starbuck’s famous Frappuccino’s were the result of an emergent strategy from a store level manager in California.
-Although Starbucks stores are only supposed to sell company approved drinks, the manager sold them in her store against the company mandate.
-Despite corporate management’s initial reluctance to stock and sell the drink (until seeing the local sales data), Frappuccino’s are now a billion dollar business for Starbucks .
-Always listen to your ground level employees, as they are the closest to the customer.
+As an aside, it’s worth noting that the creation of Starbuck’s famous Frappuccinos were the result of an emergent strategy from a store level manager in California.
+Although Starbucks stores are only supposed to sell company approved drinks, the manager sold them in her store against company mandate.
+Despite corporate management’s initial reluctance to stock and sell the drink (until seeing the local sales data), Frappuccinos are now a billion dollar business for Starbucks .
+The company learned that it should pay attention to its ground level employees, as they are the closest to the customer.

 Starbucks & Bitcoin